dmidlo/histdata.com-tools/README.md

 For each slice, run download/extract first, then run `--repo-quality` so `.repo` keeps bounded findings and the detailed JSON report path.
 Normal campaign execution keeps the generated cache artifacts.
-For low-disk campaign runs, only clean after the repo-quality command succeeds; the issue-240 batch cleanup mode removes canonical `.data` cache files, and a more aggressive low-disk mode may remove the slice working directory after `.repo` and the quality report have been written.
+For low-disk cache-building campaigns, use `--build-cache`; it builds canonical `.data` files and removes the transient ZIP/CSV sources as each cache completes.
+Run cleanup only after `--repo-quality` succeeds, and never remove `.repo` or published quality reports.

+For interrupted cache builds or older local source artifacts, use `histdatacom cleanup sources` to inspect removable ZIP, CSV, XLS, and XLSX files, then repeat with `--apply` when the report is expected.
+The cleanup command preserves internal `.data` cache files.

 ```sh
 histdatacom -D -X -p eurusd -f ascii -t M1 --data-directory /Volumes/histdata/data